 When I Woke Up

 Paul Evans is a passionate, ambitious go-getter, who has built a $100 million business.
 In 2001 he made the bold decision to move to Egypt to form Solutions Leisure Group.
 Together Evans and business partner Freek Teusnik re-invented Egypt’s nightlife scene developing Hurghada Marina Boulevard to become the number one most visited destination in the Red Sea.
 Evans relocated Solutions Leisure to UAE in 2011 following the Egyptian revolution.
 While successful today, he started as a dyslectic school dropout who was thrown in a Cairo jail and survived a 77-day coma.
-His book is called When I Woke Up.
+The book When I Woke Up tells his story.
 See wheniwokeup.com

 TLC: What inspired you to write When I Woke Up, and what message do you want to share with your readers?